 Then, it was me who died.

-If I’m being honest, I always pictured myself a mom to boys.
-I grew up in a house with three brothers, so I was used to the energy, the chaos, the fighting between boy siblings.
-Not until we were much, much older, do I remember telling my brothers I loved them, and I never said they were the best in the whole world (even if I believed it).
+When I imagined motherhood, I’d always pictured myself a mom to boys.
+I grew up in a house with three brothers, so I was used to the energy, the chaos, the aggressive play between boy siblings.
+Not until we were much, much older, do I remember telling my brothers I loved them.
+And I never said they were “the best in the whole world” (even if I believed it).

 My oldest was 3 when her sister was born, and she loved holding her, feeding her, and stroking her “so soft” cheek.
 Years later, their relationship has evolved into sister sleepovers, make-believe, and scooter rides around the neighborhood.

-But still, my brothers and I are close.
+Still, my brothers and I are close.
 We have a sibling bond built upon my mom’s dedication to family dinners, memorable trips to Disney World, and moves to new cities and states where family togetherness was crucial for social survival.
-We’ve weathered the shock of a heartbreaking loss as we clung tightly to each other, struggling against the currents of real adulthood, while still feeling like kids when we’re together.
+We’ve weathered the shock and grief of losing a parent as we clung tightly to each other, struggling against the currents of real adulthood, while still feeling like kids when we’re together.
 Our bond continues to grow with each celebration and shared experience.
 I would never trade any one of them for a sister, no matter what I might have said when they were born.

 But when it was time for one brother to get married across the world in Australia, it was my brothers who planned a separate boys’ trip to New Zealand together.
-It was my brothers who hiked the mountains out west last winter.
+It was my brothers who planned a hiking trip to the mountains last winter.
 Brotherhood is a circle where I don’t always fit.
 And that’s OK.
-Not only because I don’t want to hike the mountains in freezing temps (I really don’t), but because I still love watching their bond from the outside, especially since my husband has fallen effortlessly into their fold.
+Not only because I don’t want to hike the mountains in freezing temps (I really don’t).
+But because I still love watching their bond from the outside, especially since my husband has fallen effortlessly into their fold.

 Believe me, I know not every sister relationship includes sleepovers and sharing secrets.
 I have watched friends seek and struggle to find a closeness with their sisters that still hasn’t materialized.
 I’m lucky I’ve been able to find sisterhood in friends and cousins, sisters-in-law, and my mom.